ericcornelissen/eslint-plugin-top/docs/rules/no-top-level-side-effects.md

   be any identifier.
 By default no classes can be instantiated.
 - `allowIIFE: false` (default) Configure whether top level Immediately Invoked Function Expressions (IIFEs) are allowed.
+- `allowPropertyAccess: true` (default) Configure whether accessing a property on an object is allowed.
+May be disallowed to avoid side effects due to `get` properties.
 - `commonjs` Configure whether the code being analyzed is, or is partially, CommonJS code.
 If not specified it will use ESLint hints to determine if a given piece of code is written in CommonJS or not.
 For CommonJS it allows for